-Verification of your earnings will be delivered to your student email on the day of payment.
-If you have been given an @rrcc.edu email address, your pay stub will likely be delivered there.
+Verification of earnings (your pay stub) will be delivered to your student email on the day of payment.
 You can also find an archive of your pay stubs and your most recent W-2 by logging into 'The Rock', navigating to your 'Employee' tab and clicking the 'Pay Stub' link.

-Holidays and Leave
+Holidays and Jury Leave

 Student employment is considered hourly employment.
 Therefore, students are not compensated for any time not physically worked.
 During certain holidays, campus will be closed and student employees will not be permitted to work without approval from the HR office.
-Students should be careful not to report any hours during campus holidays.
+Students should be careful not to report any hours during campus closures or holidays.
 Students are not eligible for payment during snow closures.